Blog

 Masking breakdown warning signs - apologizing for things that aren't my fault

-When I Apologize for Nothing: My Autistic Burnout Warning Sign
+Apologizing For Nothing Is My Autistic Burnout Warning Sign

 I'm sorry I don't talk to Grandad as often.'
 I'm in burnout, minimizing small talk.
 Mom criticizes me harshly.
 I apologize anyway to avoid conflict.
 When I start apologizing for things that aren't my fault, I know I'm about to break.